What Is Chemi-Pure?

 Place a small amount (approximately 4 tablespoons for every 100 gallons of aquarium water) of activated carbon in a mesh-bag in the same compartment of your sump or hang-on-back filter together with Chemi-Pure.
 Change out the activated carbon weekly.
 The small amount of activated carbon gives a final polish to the water.

 It is recommended that Chemi-Pure be rinsed to remove any excess ash, before being placed into the aquarium.
 Reverse osmosis or de-ionized water is preferred as we do not want the Chemi-Pure to adsorb impurities that might be present in tap water.

-When doing a water change, Chemipure can be rinsed in discharged aquarium water instead of tap water.
+When doing a water change, and to ensure it is not clogged up with detritus, Chemipure can be rinsed in discharged aquarium water instead of tap water.